vedantd/DeFi/Uniswapv2Clone/README.md

 This is the factory that produces pairs and keep track of data related to pairs.

+We are going to try Test driven developement with this project.
 Implementation:
 1. Define and create interface for pair.
 2. Implement the xy = k formula for a pair, tests.